kajedot/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

    If the work entry for an employee was amended, click the :guilabel:` ⚙ (gear)` icon, then click :guilabel:`Recompute Whole Sheet` to refresh the payslip's **Worked Day & Inputs** section.

-The :guilabel:`Salary Computation` tab will show the detailed breakdown of the computation based on the salary rules configured for each structure type.
+The :guilabel:`Salary Computation` tab shows the detailed breakdown of the computation based on the salary rules configured for each structure type.

 .. image:: hong_kong/hk-salary-computation.png